eeyorelife/eeyorelife.github.io/start.md

   rect(pos.x, pos.y, w,h);
 }
 ```
 WE MADE IT!
 We have a body, a shape, a fixture, and we can see it!
 It's a box!
 That was a lot of work just for a little rectangle falling off the screen.
 Let's make another one!
-But, lets try to make a static border on the bottom of the screen:
+But, lets try to make a static boundary on the bottom of the screen:

 ```
 import shiffman.box2d.*;